Chapter 15 Introduction to PowerPoint

 Using the Home Tab Commands

 As with Word and Excel, the Home tab contains many useful tools and features that are commonly used when creating a PowerPoint.
 The discussion below addresses differences and a few similarities between PowerPoint and Word.
-Additional similarities are not addressed since they are addressed in Word.
+Additional similarities are not addressed because they are addressed in Word.

 Delete and Add Slides